Edward Eugene Harper

-Edward Eugene Harper (born March 1, 1946) is an American former fugitive who was wanted for sex crimes against children.
+Edward Eugene Harper (born March 1, 1946) is an American former fugitive who was wanted for sex crimes against children committed in 1993 and 1994.
 Harper was added to the FBI Ten Most Wanted Fugitives list on November 29, 2008.
 After 15 years on the run, he was captured in Wyoming by the FBI on July 23, 2009.

 Background

 Early life and family

 Edward Eugene Harper was born in New Mexico to Nell Trimue Harper, a Baptist from Forrest City, Arkansas.
 Edward Harper has at least three sisters, he has been married twice and has two children.